 Pastor Ronald Slaughter, a native of Orlando, FL, an adopted son of Georgia is now the youngest pastor in history to serve as Senior Pastor of Saint James AME Church in Newark, NJ.
 Following in the footsteps of deep family traditions, Pastor Slaughter accepted the call to preach on June 7, 1996 under the spiritual leadership of Bishop Samuel L. Green, Sr. The call on Pastor Slaughter’s life was both challenging and rewarding.
 It was rewarding as the African Methodist Episcopal (AME) Church gave him an opportunity to spread the good news of Jesus at a young age and it was challenging because he was forced to wrestle with what God has called him to do.

 In just under three and a half years of ministry at Saint James A.M.E.
-Church, 420 souls have been added to the kingdom, over $300,000 in debt has been liquidated, a $65,000 parsonage and $12,000 vestibule renovation completed, and a $15,000 renovation on the exterior sidewalks and courtyard making the edifice more accessible for those with mobility challenges.
-In an effort to create a more seamless worship experience, Saint James is currently upgrading its sound system and has launched a new more user-friendly website.
+Church, 700 souls have been added to the kingdom, over $400,000 in debt has been liquidated, a $65,000 parsonage and $12,000 vestibule renovation completed, and a $15,000 renovation on the exterior sidewalks and courtyard making the edifice more accessible for those with mobility challenges.
+In an effort to create a more seamless worship experience, Saint James has upgraded its sound system and launched a more user-friendly website.
 Pastor Slaughter along with the great people of Saint James have been working to develop a family oriented atmosphere, embracing the vision of God, and living out the “giver’s confession” established by Pastor Slaughter.
-The ministry continues to grow with an average attendance of 1600 worshippers weekly at our Newark Campus and over 200 worshippers weekly at our South Orange Campus located at South Orange Performing Arts Center (SOPAC).
-Saint James has evolved through the development of the Stewardship and Finance Commission, the Hospitality, Marketing, Singles, and Social Action ministries.
-Below are a few initiatives introduced by Pastor Slaughter to support the vision for Saint James by embracing its Core Values of Discipleship, Spirituality, Family, Education, Stewardship, Service, and Evangelism:
+The ministry continues to grow with an average attendance of 1700 worshippers weekly at our Newark Campus and over 200 worshippers weekly at our South Orange Campus located at South Orange Performing Arts Center (SOPAC).
+Saint James has evolved through the development of the Stewardship and Finance Commission, the Hospitality, Marketing, Singles, and Social Action Network ministries.

 During his career, Pastor Slaughter has been the recipient of numerous awards and honors.
 He was named one of the Top 40 African Americans Under 40 in Georgia by the Georgia Informer.
-Added to these honors, Pastor Slaughter has been featured in the AME Church Christian Recorder as “evidence the AME Church is not dying”, and he was cited as “a rising star in Georgia,” and recently has been honored by Marion P. Thomas Charter School with a “Fathers for Our Children” Award in June 2014.
+Added to these honors, Pastor Slaughter has been featured in the AME Church Christian Recorder as “evidence the AME Church is not dying”, he was cited as “a rising star in Georgia,” and recently has been honored by Marion P. Thomas Charter School with a “Fathers for Our Children” Award in June 2014.
 He is a proud member of Omega Psi Phi Fraternity, Inc. and was awarded the 2012 Scholarship Brick Award by the Eta Pi Chapter.
 Under the leadership of Bishop Ingram and Rev. Dr. Jessica Ingram, Rev Slaughter was appointed the Chairman of the New Jersey Annual Conference Board of Examiners, making him the youngest to serve in this capacity in the First Episcopal District.
 He also serves as the Finance Chairman for the New Jersey Annual Conference of the First Episcopal District and the Chairman of the Board for Marion P. Thomas Charter Schools, the largest minority led charter school in the State of New Jersey.